 The AAUW CA Public Policy program supports its mission to advance equity for women and girls through advocacy, education, philanthropy, and research, and complements the national Public Policy program.
 AAUW CA’s priorities for action are chosen according to the criteria of viability, critical need, and strong member support.
 All members were invited to comment regarding the priorities that AAUW CA should place on California legislation affecting women and girls during the next two years, and these priorities reflect member comments.
-Members will vote to accept or reject the priorities during the AAUW California Election.
-Voting will begin April 22nd and end on May 12th.
+The priorities were adopted by a vote of California members.

 To achieve economic self-sufficiency for all women AAUW CA advocates:

 - Pay equity, fairness in compensation, benefits, and economic justice.

 - Equitable access and advancement in employment, including vigorous enforcement of employment antidiscrimination statutes.

 - Strengthening retirement benefits and programs, including pension improvements, and protecting Social Security from privatization or reduction in benefits.